Creamy, chocolatey and comforting pudding that's dairy and soy free. Avocados make the perfect base for this delicious dessert.

 Pudding lovers rejoice!
-Here’s one of the easiest, silkiest, chocolaty, delicious vegan chocolate pudding recipes ever!
+Here’s one of the easiest, silkiest, richest and most delicious vegan chocolate pudding recipes ever!

 Okay, the hyperbole is a bit thick today, but man, this five ingredient raw vegan chocolate pudding is pretty freaking awesome!

 I ate spoonful after spoonful of this velvety pudding while I was trying to think of ways to improve upon it, but I couldn’t think of anything that would make it better.
 It was so simple and perfect, just as I remembered chocolate pudding from my childhood.
 Only this recipe isn’t anywhere near the same.
 This one is SO much healthier.